Need some background on Localist’s classification tools? Start with our introductory guide: Intro to Classification

 - Other options

-When planning out your calendar’s taxonomy, it’s important to think about the role each label might fill.
-Because Departments act as event hosts that want to showcase their event, they should be added as landing pages–either groups and department landing pages.
-Ultimately, these two tools are very similar, so we at Localist usually talk about them together.
+When planning out your calendar’s classification, it’s important to think about the role each label might fill.
+Because Departments act as event hosts that want to showcase their event, they should be added as landing pages–either Groups or Departments.
+Ultimately, Groups and Departments are functionally the same, but live in different directories, so we at Localist usually talk about them together.

 Why Use Landing Pages?